1

 Founded in 1969, CGB Enterprises, Inc. is known as an innovative and progressive leader in the grain and transportation industries.
 Today, CGB operates an enterprise with over 100 locations and nearly 2,000 U.S. employees overseeing a diverse family of businesses that provide an array of services for producers and logistics services for an international base of customers.
 The combination of our assets provides a growing organization that is celebrating over 50 years of strength and stability!

-This job is primarily responsible for performing work associated with the scale, probe or in a facility where those functions are combined.
-Responsibilities for this position include, but are not limited to, a variety of duties; weighing trucks in/out trucks, taking grain samples, grading grain and recording information, and other duties as assigned.
+This job is primarily responsible for performing a variety of work associated with the scale, probe or in an office environment.
+Responsibilities for this position include, but are not limited to, a variety of duties; weighing trucks in/out trucks, taking grain samples, grading grain and recording information, office administrative support, and other duties as assigned (this job will not perform duties located outside the operation).
 Responsible for utilizing strong customer service skills to build professional relationships with company customers, as this job serves as an important point of contact for the company.

 In this job, you will: